Kanawha-Valley-Homebrew-Club/kvhomebrew.club/src/events/2022/02/march-club-meeting.md

 ## Club Agenda Items

-We're be voting on an "Iron Brewer" contest ingredient this month!
+We'll be voting on an "Iron Brewer" contest ingredient this month!
 All participants in the next club contest must use this ingredient in their submission.